 The explosion of cyber-bullying via social media means there are even fewer places to hide from such insipid abuse; reaching out and touching someone online can just as well mean belittling them from afar.

-A few muscles don’t do anything to change that mix.
+A few muscles certainly don’t do anything to change that mix.

 And make no mistake, sexual harassment, and sexual abuse, are just bullying ran rampant, too often in a goddamn suit and tie.